fakedrtom/SVAFotate/README.md

                         SV boundaries.
 Choices = [in, out]
 ```

+Lumpy and other SV callers may generate confidence interval metrics for predicted SV breakpoints.
+To
+use these confidence intervals instead of the given START and END coordinates, the `-ci` or `-ci95`
+options may be used.
+If CIPOS and CIEND or CIPOS95 and CIEND95 are not present in the INFO field
+for a given SV in the input VCF these options will not work.
+Please be sure to consider the adjustments
+to SV genomic coordinates when using the `-f` option for requiring reciprocal overlaps.

 ```
   -e EMBIGGEN THE SV SIZE, --emb EMBIGGEN THE SV SIZE
                         Increase the size of the SV coordinates in the input VCF (--vcf) by a single integer; Subtract that value from the start and add it to the end of each set of coordinates.